MathieuBuisson/PSCodeHealth/docs/Metrics.md

 Lower is better, because high numbers of PSScriptAnlyzer findings generally reflects low code quality, maintainability or safety.

 #### Default thresholds :
-  - Warning : greater or equal to 7
+  - Warning : greater than 7
-  - Fail : greater or equal to 12
+  - Fail : greater than 12

 ### ContainsHelp
 Tells whether or not the specified function definition contains comment-based help.
 Possible values are : True or False.